 - Michel Fortin, General Secretary

-- Joanie Lavoie, research officer at the Graduate and Postdoctoral Studies Department
+- Joanie Lavoie, Research Officer at the Studies and Student Life Department